 The Region of York agreed that the four archaeological sites found during the investigation were important heritage resources worthy of avoidance and preservation, and so wetland design and construction was modified to ensure the long-term protection of these archaeological sites.

 The Stopover Site, Etobicoke Creek watershed, Brampton

-In 2007, TRCA’s Archaeological Resource Management Services unit conducted excavations within the Heart Lake Conservation Area in Brampton ahead of Peel Region’s plans to widen Mayfield Road.
+In 2007, TRCA’s Archaeological Resource Management Services unit conducted excavations within the Heart Lake Conservation Park in Brampton ahead of Peel Region’s plans to widen Mayfield Road.
 Identified were a number of Aboriginal campsites dating from the Late PaleoIndian to the Late Archaic periods (10,400 BP to 2,800 BP).
 The evidence recovered indicates that groups of people returned to this favourable campsite repeatedly during different millennia and made stone tools as part of their activities there, perhaps in preparation for hunting and fishing.

 The Stopover site is an important piece of the larger archaeological context of Heart Lake.
 The information gained from the Stopover excavation has proved invaluable when shared with the local community and with modern descendent Aboriginal communities.
 Driving past the site today one will see a constructed stormwater pond.
 Future plans to commemorate the people who once camped in that spot include interpretive signage along the proposed trail system in the area.

 Second Stong House (BCPV), Humber River watershed, Toronto